- 4 Bedrooms

 About this PropertyWater Oak 15

 Water Oak 15 offers fairway vistas of the adjacent Robert Trent Jones Golf Course and is just a brief walk from the sea.
-Offering over 2,000 sq. ft. of family-affable space, this holiday rental includes a well-supplied, full kitchen, a dining room with seating for eight, and an inviting living room with access out to a private, decorated outdoor space with a gas grille, ideal for outdoor dining!
-Guests of this home will also relish access to the shared complex pool plus complimentary tennis at the Palmetto Dunes Tennis Center.
+Offering over 2,000 sq. ft. of family-friendly space, this holiday rental includes a well-supplied, full kitchen, a dining room with seating for eight, and an inviting living room with access out to a private, furbished outdoor space with a gas grille, ideal for outdoor dining!
+Guests of this home will also appreciate access to the shared complex pool.

 What’s close by: